Abudu-Samuel/vinscan/README.md

 ```sh
 > $ yarn start
 ```
-- Download Expo go from Play store or App store
+- Download Expo go from Play store or App store on your physical device
-- Scan the barcode shown in the termimanl after starting the app
+- Scan the barcode shown in the termimanl with your phone's camera.
 - App launches on a physical device.

 ## Screenshots